Tending the Knowing Field:

 - Co-creating with your Muse and allies in the Knowing Field

 - Effective responses when the past wants to hijack the present

 - Engaging with the alchemy of the knowing field

 - Tracking the “dream” and rhythm of a group and its process

 –––––––––– • ––––––––––

 PREREQUISITE: Previous participation in any of these Northwest Soulquest programs: Foundations for Soulcraft, Beneath Polarity, Foundational Practices, Seasons of the Soul, or Trust Your Nature.
-Alternative programs that can be used as a prerequisite are the Wild Mind or Soulcraft Intensive with Animas Valley Institute or equivalent experience.
-This program is appropriate for those who have engaged with a significant number of soul-oriented processes, programs and/or inner work.
+Alternative programs that can be used as a prerequisite are the Wild Mind Intensive or Soulcraft Intensive with Animas Valley Institute or equivalent experience.
+This training program is appropriate for those who have engaged with a significant number of soul-oriented processes, programs and/or inner work.
 Contact us to explore your background.